What If Your Own Voice Could Monitor and Diagnose Your Health?

 We often hear people say, “you don’t sound well”, and for good reason.
 Some diseases can, in fact, subtly and abruptly alter our speech.
 For example, flare-ups of COPD (chronic obstructive pulmonary disease) can cause an uncharacteristically hoarse voice, slurred speech, and shortness of breath.
 These vocal changes often begin well before the patient notices any other symptoms.

 What if we could harness technology to continuously monitor our health by analyzing our speech patterns?
-What if simply talking on the phone or asking Siri about the weather could alert your doctor of a potential problem?
+Or what if simply talking on the phone or asking Siri about the weather could alert your doctor of a potential problem?
 Well, it turns out, this future is quickly becoming a reality.

 Recognizing the tremendous potential of voice as a diagnostics and monitoring tool in healthcare, aMoon recently facilitated a merger and led an investment in two healthtech companies, Beyond Verbal and HealthyMize, to create a new merged entity called Vocalis Health.
 Vocalis is a pioneering startup that detects vocal biomarkers (VBs) from free speech.
 It aims to become the world leader in the VB space, a market that’s set to grow significantly in the next few years.